WHAT IS TRICHOMONIASIS?

 WHAT ARE THE SYMPTOMS?

-- An unpleasant smelling yellow or green discharge which is usually frothy and profuse.
+- An unpleasant-smelling yellow, green or grey discharge which is usually frothy and profuse.

 SYMPTOMS OF THE PENIS/URETHRA